alyssabchew/ecem202a_project/data/README.md

 testfin.ucf is the decision tree idlegaus is a unused file with a gaussian noise added to make a tested tree more robust files with _train in the name are the files that were produced by inspect+trim_data.ipynb in the software folder after being trimmed of extraineous data
+We have several rtees that we tried out that are available upon request